 Well, when you spray a treatment into your nose, the medication gets absorbed into the blood vessels in your nostril.
 After that, it’s just like what happens when you take a pill—the medication travels where it needs to go via your bloodstream.
 So to answer your question, the mechanics of the spray aside, they treat your migraine similar to the way that an oral pill would.

 Why would someone choose to spray a medication into their nose when they could just take a pill and get the same effect?

-Nasal sprays usually work more quickly than pills because you don’t have to wait for them to be dissolved and digested by your stomach, a process that slows during a migraine.
+Nasal sprays usually work more quickly than pills because you don’t have to wait for them to be dissolved and digested by your stomach, a process that slows during a migraine attack.

 Experts call the time it takes for a medication to kick in “time to peak effect,” so nasal sprays have a shorter time to peak effect than tablets do.

-For example, if you take a zolmitriptan tablet as soon as you feel a migraine setting in, you could expect to get some relief from your symptoms in about 30 minutes.
-But if you use Zomig® nasal spray (the same medication, but in nasal spray form), you can get that relief in as little as 15 minutes,
+For example, if you take a zolmitriptan tablet as soon as you feel a headache setting in, you could expect to get some relief from your symptoms in about 30 minutes.
+But if you use Zomig® nasal spray (the same medication, but in nasal spray form), you can get that relief in as little as 15 minutes.

 If you’ve experienced a migraine headache, you know exactly what a big difference 15 minutes can make.